Texas B-On-Time (BOT) Loan Program Fact Sheet

 - 5 calendar years after the date the student initially enrolled in an eligible institution, if the degree is in architecture (Texas CIP Codes Category 04.0201), engineering (Texas CIP Codes Category 14); or

-- 2 calendar years after the date the student initially enrolled in a public or private 2-year institution;
+- 2 calendar years after the date the student initially enrolled in a public or private two-year institution.

-- Graduated with a cumulative GPA of at least 3.0 on a 4.0 scale, with a total number of credit hours earned (including transfer hours) that is no more than 6 hours beyond what is required to complete the degree or certificate.
-Hours earned exclusively by examination and dual credit hours should not be included in the total credit hours.
+- Graduated with a cumulative GPA of at least 3.0 on a four-point scale, with a total number of credit hours earned (including transfer hours) that is no more than six hours beyond what is required to complete the degree or certificate

 Forgiven B-On-Time loans must be reported to the IRS as taxable income.